 724-846-9320 Fax 724-843-8997

 History of South Beaver Township

-If you have picture's or something of intrest you would like to share with the township, please email me at firstname.lastname@example.org.
+If you have picture's or something of interest you would like to share with the township, please email me at firstname.lastname@example.org.

-Items typed in blue In the excerpt below have been added by me in an attempt to update the information.
+Items typed in red in the excerpt below have been added by me in an attempt to update the information.

 by Louise Martin Mohler

 July 8, 1966

 Much of the township where farms, roads, and houses now stand was, about four million years ago, a part of a mass of land known as "Appalachia".
 During this early Cambrian era it was a swampy land mass that rose and sank alternately for a few million years, It had a heavy cover of vegetation which formed, eventually, the vast coal deposits as well as sandstone and shale.
 On the Ernest Groth farm has been found many fossilized rocks containing marine life and shells.
 Also, two similar rocks were found which were at first thought to be the hooves of an early prehistoric animal but now they are believed to be petrified stalks of plants.

 During the next age, the Triassic period, the forces of erosion wore away thousands of feet of the old strata and the land became closer to the level of the sea.

 The first inhabitants were a part of the Paleo-Indian Epoch that date from 18,000 to 8,000 years ago or from 16 to 6000 B.C.
 They lived as stone age inhabitants, were game hunters and moved from place to place.